 To figure this out, look at the timing, the location, and the circumstances.
 Seren "flips" every morning, right in front of my husband as he tries to get ready for work.
 In particular, she'll do this as he sits to put on clean socks, making sure she rolls on top of his feet as well as the floor.
 She also rolls and cries in every puddle of sunshine she can find, especially on cold winter mornings.
 Finally, she rolls in the evening, mostly when the dog (spit!) is getting attention.

-You may notice similar rolling behavior in cats that are in the throws of catnip intoxication.
+You may notice similar rolling behavior in cats that are in the throes of catnip intoxication.
 Seren makes a huge mess of scattering the nippy-treat and ends up with flecks all through her fur.
 Unless you're a responsible breeder you may not realize that female cats also roll after mating.
 That's one reason people used to think catnip was a feline aphrodisiac.

 Not A Dog Behavior